Skrol29/MapFileWorkshop/README.md

 # MapFileWorkshop

-MapFileWorkshop is a PHP library for reading, editing and creating MapFiles for MapServer version 5 to 7 and higher.
+MapFileWorkshop is a PHP library for reading, searching, editing and creating MapFiles for MapServer version 5 to 7 and higher.
 It's peculiarity is that no regular expression is used.
 The MapFile is read with respect to the MapServer syntax, but without understanding the meaning.
 That's why MapFileWorkshop is very fast and agile for reading and writing into files, and to manipulate MapFile snippets.